INSPIRE, ENGAGE, EQUIP & EMPOWER

 for Austin community

-The ministry took a major step in 1983 when we joined in a faith-and-works partnership with newly planted Rock of our Salvation Evangelical Free Church.
+A significant milestone occurred in 1983 when we forged a faith-and-works partnership with the newly established Rock of Our Salvation Evangelical Free Church.

 Fast forward over four decades, and Circle Urban Ministries stands as a stalwart force, profoundly influencing Austin for the better, while steadfastly serving the divine purpose.
 Through a multifaceted approach encompassing family support, poverty alleviation, housing initiatives, hunger relief, educational advancement, addiction rehabilitation, medical outreach, and legal advocacy, we have borne witness to the embodiment of God’s love through our actions.
 This love has touched the lives of thousands.

 The narrative of Circle Urban Ministries remains an ever-unfolding story.
 In addition to our meticulously curated programs and devoted staff, our invaluable volunteers and collaborative partners have played an instrumental role in shaping Circle’s indelible impact on our community.

 Visit our Volunteer Page to explore the myriad ways you can actively contribute to the ongoing work of the divine here in Chicago.
 Together, we continue to craft a narrative of profound significance and lasting change.